chainstack/docs/docs/blockchains/corda.md

 Each node can be configured to be:

-* A regular node — a node with a certificate, two communication interfaces, a ledger, and a CorDapp.
+* A regular node — a node with a certificate, two communication interfaces, a ledger, and one or more CorDapps.
 * A node with a [notary service](#notary-services) — a notary node.

 #### CorDapp